Ayatpunch/dotzee/IMPLEMENTATION_PLAN.md

 5.  **Initial TypeScript Typing:**

-    - [x] Basic generic types for `defineZestStore` to infer state type.
+    - [x] Basic generic types for `defineDotzeeStore` to infer state type.
     - [x] Basic types for actions.
     - [x] Type the return value of the `useStore` hook.
-    - [x] Refined type handling in `defineZestStore` to ensure correct type inference for Setup Store return types.
+    - [x] Refined type handling in `defineDotzeeStore` to ensure correct type inference for Setup Store return types.

 6.  **Simple Example Application:** (Setup Complete, Functionality Implemented & Tested)
     - [x] Create a very basic React app (e.g., using Vite or Create React App) to test the library.